 For more information, or if you're not sure what waterless cookware is, see our detailed article about waterless cookware, or our review of Saladmaster, which is one of the most popular brands of waterless cookware.

 There are some affordable brands.
-We like 360 cookware (see our 360 review), which is marketed as a waterless brand but has the features of good quality clad stainless steel.
+We like 360 cookware (see our 360 review), which is marketed as a waterless brand yet has all the features of good quality clad stainless steel.
 But for the most part, any decent quality brand of clad stainless steel cookware does the job just as well.
+Check out our Cookware page to see our many reviews of clad stainless brands.

 Tramontina Tri-Ply Clad is as good as "waterless" cookware costing $1000's more.